dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

 - Readiness Assessment

-## Design and configuration process OK
+## Design and configuration process

 **Involve users closely in design and configuration of your Tracker program** to ensure that it improves and supports their work.
 In order to develop a Tracker program one needs to define what data to enter, define a workflow and define program rules.
 All of these definition decisions should be made in close collaboration with users, since they directly relate to -- and can affect -- how they do their work.